tonytvo/blog-generator/content/blog/practical-guide-oop-summary/index.md

   - your tests must prove that the command messages got sent
 - if you have proactively injected dependencies, you can easily substitute mocks.
 Setting expectations on these mocks allows you to prove that the object under test fulfills its responsibilities without duplicating assertions that belong else where
 ### testing duck types
+- Using role tests to validate doubles
   - use dynamic module interface test to ensure the test double honor the interface
 ```ruby
 module DiameterizableInterfaeTest
   def test_implements_the_diameterizable_interface